Pylons/SQLAHelper/docs/index.rst

 but it works with the most common ones.

 It's currently tested on Python 2.7/Linux but should work on other platforms.
 A set of unit tests is included.
+Python 3 compatibility is unknown but will be addressed soon.

 .. _SQLAlchemy: http://sqlalchemy.org/
 .. _Pyramid: http://docs.pylonshq.com/pyramid/dev/